cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 * `communicationVersion` is an int and will specify the version of this document that the object's structure is based on.
 * `matchID` is the identifier of the match that is object is regarding.
 * `playerName` is a string and will be the name of the player who made the valid move that updated the board.
-* `pieceID` is an int and will be the ID of the piece that the player moved.
+* `pieceID` is a string and will be the ID of the piece that the player moved.
 * `updatedBoard` is a 2D array with the information containing the new state of the game board after the piece was moved.
 * `whoseTurn` is a string and is the name of the player who is allowed to make the next move.
 In this case it will be the name of the player who did not make the most recent move.